tom-wilmott/SQL-Project/README.md

 Here's the breakdown of the top remote and UK based data analyst jobs:
 - **Broad Salary Range:** Top 10 paying data analyst roles span from £136,160 to £481,000, indicating significant salary potential in the field.
 - **Diverse Employers:** Companies like Motional, Meta, and Pinterest are among those offering high salaries, showing a broad interest across different industries.
-- **Job Title Variety:** There's a high diversity in job titles, from Data Analyst to Associate Director, reflecting varied roles and specializations within data analytics.
+- **Job Title Variety:** There's a high diversity in job titles, from Data Analyst to Associate Director, reflecting varied roles and specialisations within data analytics.

 ![Top Paying Roles](https://github.com/tom-wilmott/SQL-Project/blob/master/Images/Q1%20Table.png)

-*Bar graph visualizing the salary for the top 10 salaries for remote and UK based data analysts; created in PowerBI from my SQL query results*
+*Bar graph visualising the salary for the top 10 salaries for remote and UK based data analysts; created in PowerBI from my SQL query results*

 ### 2. Skills for Top Paying Jobs
 To understand what skills are required for the top-paying jobs, I joined the job postings with the skills data, providing insights into what employers value for high-compensation roles.